High school. The greatest time of your life that really doesn’t matter.

 So, speaking of college:

 College is a funny topic.
 In the mid 1900’s getting a degree was really important.
 It was also more valuable because not as many people had one.
 Today, it’s pretty easy to get a college degree.

 (1) What do you want to be when you grow up?
 If you want to work in a machine shop, or some other blue collar job, you need to figure out the path to success in that field.
 When I was graduating from college (I got a degree in Computer Information Systems… commonly referred to as CIS or BIS or MIS, depending on the college) I heard that pipe fitters (aka, plumbers) were making $250,000 a year in Las Vegas.
 Not sure how true that was, but I think I read it in a newspaper.

 Um… excuse me, what??
 People coming out of my program were looking at $30k to $50k/year starting out, and whatever debt they had accumulated.

 The other company I worked for in Pocatello was Simplot.
-Have you studied J.R.
-Simplot?
+I invite you to study the life of J.R.
+Simplot.
 He has a fascinating story.
-He had a sixth grade education, but started buying farms and growing potatoes.
+He had a sixth grade education but started buying farms and growing potatoes.
 Who can be successful without having even gone to seventh grade, and growing potatoes?
 He was one of Idaho’s few billionaires.
 Like I said, there are millions of ways to make a living.